 Most cosmetics are limited to no more than 0.05% unless clearly labelled.
 Aside from nail hardeners, the maximum permitted concentration in all cosmetics is 0.2% or less of free formaldehyde.

 Perhaps at the specified low concentrations which formaldehyde releasers are included in our skincare products, the experts may deem their effects safe.
-Those with sensitivities would strongly disagree, for as a minimum, these preservatives are known allergens and potent sensitizers.
-However, combine this with all the other sources we are exposed to (consciously or not), and it adds up to consistent long term exposure which can lead to cancer.
+Those with sensitivities would probably disagree, for as a minimum, these preservatives are known allergens and potent sensitizers.
+However, combine this with all the other sources we are exposed to (consciously or not), it adds up to consistent long term exposure.

 Just because a regulatory body claims a chemical is safe at a certain concentration, doesn’t make it right to include it.
-A tiny bit of a cancer causing substance won’t hurt.
+A tiny bit of a cancer causing substance won’t hurt??
 There is something fundamentally wrong with that justification.
-This is particularly disturbing when you consider that there are so many other safer options available.
-As consumers, we have a responsibility to send the appropriate message to these companies and manufacturers in the only way that they will listen.
-Don’t buy it!
+This is kind of disturbing when you consider that there are so other safer preservation options available.
+As consumers, we have a responsibility to send the appropriate message companies and manufacturers in the only way that they will listen… As I always say, if in doubt, leave it out or in this case, don’t buy it.

 Be selective and be aware of what you put on your skin.